bitlogik/guardata/README.rst

 - SHA2 hash is replaced everywhere by Blake2b
 - More secure short codes for 2-way auth : from 40 bits with hmac-sha2 to 50 bits with argon2id
 - Improve server socket management (parsec-cloud read data 5 bytes by 5 bytes, send header separated from data)
+- Data (encrypted) are local only in Windows, not shared with Microsoft through roaming
-- UX improved (invitation redirect)
+- UX improved (invitation redirect, offline)

 Install